Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers have a 6-4 record against the spread while finishing 8-2 overall in their last 10 contests.
+- The Lakers have a 5-5 record against the spread while going 7-3 overall over their last 10 contests.

-- In their past 10 games, the Lakers have hit the over eight times.
+- The Lakers have gone over the total in seven of their last 10 games.

-- Against the spread, Los Angeles has fared better at home, covering 21 times in 41 home games, and 20 times in 41 road games.
+- Against the spread, Los Angeles has performed better at home, covering 21 times in 41 home games, and 20 times in 41 road games.

-- The 117.2 points per game the Lakers score are just 4.2 more points than the Grizzlies give up (113).
+- The Lakers record 117.2 points per game, just 4.2 more points than the 113 the Grizzlies give up.

-- Los Angeles has a 31-19 record against the spread and a 34-16 record overall when putting up more than 113 points.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.